ViTEraser: Harnessing the Power of Vision Transformers for Scene Text Removal with SegMIM Pretraining: Experiments

 \subsubsection{SCUT-Syn}

-The quantitative comparison of ViTEraser and existing methods on the synthetic SCUT-Syn dataset is presented in Tab. \ref{tab:exp_scut-syn}.
-It can be observed that ViTEraser can achieve state-of-the-art performance on SCUT-Syn except for the MBE \cite{hou2022multi} that ensembles multiple STR networks.
-Moreover, Fig. \ref{fig:exp_vis_scutsyn} shows the qualitative results on SCUT-Syn, demonstrating that ViTEraser can generate more visually plausible text-erased images without remnants of text traces.
+The quantitative and qualitative comparisons on synthetic SCUT-Syn are presented in Tab.~\ref{tab:exp_scut-syn} and Fig.~\ref{fig:exp_vis_scutsyn}, respectively.
+It can be observed that ViTEraser outperforms existing methods except for the MBE \cite{hou2022multi} that ensembles multiple STR networks.